davestewart/davestewart-content/content/archive/work/animation/so-you-think-youre-safe/index.md

 ---
-description: Fun animated sequence about the hidden dangers of everyday situations
+description: Fun title animation about the hidden dangers of everyday situations
 shortTitle: So You Think You're Safe?
 date: 2004-10-01
 tags: